Canada Day

 Fire a Musket

-Fire a fur trade era musket!
+Ages 12+ Fire a fur trade era musket!
 Firearms were an important trade item in 1815.
 Learn the skills you’ll need to use a fur trade era musket to hunt for your food.
+Presented by the Canadian Corps of Voyageurs.

-Join Boreal Museum and dive into he world of plants!
+Dive into the world of plants!
 Examine fresh specimens and herbarium samples to learn how plants live, work, and grow.
+Presented by the Boreal Museum.

 Face Painting & Tattoos

-Get decked out this Canada Day with temporary tattoos and face painting.
+Get decked with temporary tattoos and face painting to show your Canadian pride.

 Crafts